waymondo/hemacs/README.md

 ## Hemacs

 One man's ever evolving Carbon Emacs 24.3+ setup on OSX.
-I'm mainly writing Ruby, CoffeeScript, JavaScript, interfacing with Git and Bash, and writing compiled stylesheets and templates.
+I'm mainly writing Ruby and CoffeeScript, interfacing with Git and Bash, writing compiled stylesheets and templates, and hacking on this elisp dump.

 ### Installation